The Numbers

 This is a large number but entirely within reach.
 Current cement production is driven by commercial construction, infrastructure, and speculative real estate.
 Redirecting even a fraction of global construction capacity toward housing produces transformative results within five years.

+TC transition (first decade).
 Years 0–3: Immediate redistribution of vacant housing stock in wealthy nations.
 Emergency modular construction for acute homelessness.
 Existing construction industry retooled toward need-based housing.
-Years 3–10: Transitional housing construction at scale while pyramid city planning begins.
+Years 3–10: Transitional housing construction at scale while ring city planning begins.
 Robotics begin to accelerate construction rates.
 By year 10, the housing deficit is closed or closing rapidly.

 3. Clothing